ventdrop/ventdrop.github.io/content/posts/strelastealer.md

 ## Appendix

-I decided to [run the extracted .dll in the same sandbox][https://app.any.run/tasks/4e61bb73-e920-488d-98c2-514c0dabca70] with the correct command line parameters to see if we could get any further information; unfortunately execution was not successful.
+I decided to [run the extracted dll in the same sandbox](https://app.any.run/tasks/4e61bb73-e920-488d-98c2-514c0dabca70) with the correct command line parameters to see if we could get any further information; unfortunately execution was not successful.
 Would love to hear from anyone who decides to statically analyse this sample :)